techidaily/site-win11-tips/source/_posts/1719381834367-cep-library-integration.md

  Once you complete the above steps, your account PIN on Windows will be changed.
 Note that some of your apps might require you to sign in after you reset your account PIN.

  Don’t want to enter a PIN every time you access your computer?
-Check our guide on[how to set up automatic sign-in on Windows](https://www.makeuseof.com/automatically-sign-user-in-windows-10/) to avoid the login screen.
+Check our guide on [how to set up automatic sign-in on Windows](https://www.makeuseof.com/automatically-sign-user-in-windows-10/) to avoid the login screen.

 ## Effortlessly Change Your Windows Account PIN